alexdmoss/alexos.dev/medium/02-What-I-Learnt-At-KubeCon-2019.md

 ---

 I was lucky enough to make the trip over to Barcelona last week for [KubeCon + CloudNativeCon 2019](https://events.linuxfoundation.org/events/kubecon-cloudnativecon-europe-2019/).
-We are a big user of Kubernetes here in JL&P, and as we are increasingly pushing the boundaries of the easier out-the-box stuff you can do with it, it was very useful for myself and a colleague to learn more about what others are doing with these sort of technologies and hopefully learn some tricks - or at least share some challenges! - and see what might be coming down the pipeline that might helps us out.
+We are a big user of Kubernetes here in JL&P, and as we are increasingly pushing the boundaries of the out-the-box stuff you can do with it, it was very useful for myself and a colleague to learn more about what others are doing with these sort of technologies and hopefully learn some tricks - or at least share some challenges! - and see what might be coming down the pipeline that might helps us out.

 ---